 His early novel Malcolm was for decades a staple of the undergraduate American Literature curriculum of most American colleges and universities.
 Malcolm may have slipped from its place in the canon in recent years due to its irregular publishing history.
 This is consequent upon the contractual confusion that arose when Purdy agreed to permit Edward Albee to adapt it for the stage.
 In spite of this ongoing and unresolved problem, Malcolm is currently in print.
-Following several reissues of previously out-of-print novels, as well as a recent appreciation by Gore Vidal in The New York Times Book Review, Purdy’s work is currently enjoying a renaissance.
-As Edward Albee wrote long ago, there is a Purdy renaissance every ten years, like clockwork.
+Following several reissues of previously out-of-print novels, as well as an appreciation by Gore Vidal in The New York Times Book Review, Purdy’s work enjoyed a renaissance.
+As Edward Albee wrote long ago, “there is a Purdy renaissance every ten years, like clockwork.”
 Albee has been proved right every decade since.

 Since the 1990s, when great age began to make itself felt, he had worked closely with his companion John Uecker (who was previously the last amanuensis of Tennessee Williams), a partnership that resulted in such late works as the novel Gertrude of Stony Island Avenue (1997) and the collection of stories Moe’s Villa (2003, 2005).
 He continued to dictate to a small team of devoted friends, and ascribed his continued intellectual vigor to the drinking of green tea and the avoidance of alcohol and tobacco.
 His advice to young writers was to ‘banish shame’.

 Purdy wrote anonymous letters from the age of nine.
 His first was written to his mother’s landlady who, in young Purdy’s view, was grasping.
 Countless thousands have been written since, many now owned by persons who have no idea of their provenance or value, although the style is inimitable.
 One of his very last, written when he was 92, to a redactor who had displeased him by moving from New York to Montana, can be seen here: